mattoslmp/mattoslmp.github.io/Databiomics.md

 ![Image](databiomics3.jpg)

-**®Databiomics is a Trademark/Copyright registred at INPI (National Institute of Patents and Interlectual Property - Brazil) by Leandro de Mattos Pereira - Symbolizes the transformation of data into knowledge (functional information) using data integration with Computational biology, Bioinformatics methods and Data Science.**
+**®Databiomics is a Trademark/Copyright registred at INPI (National Institute of Patents and Interlectual Property - Brazil) by Leandro de Mattos Pereira - Networks globe/spheres containing accessed (functional) and non-accessed (non-accessed) connections symbolizes the transformation of data into knowledge using data integration with Computational biology, Bioinformatics methods and Data Science.**